TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/jdjoyce42-power-signoff.md

 P_{Total} = 15.96 W + 42.5 mW + 42.5 mW + 2.5 W = 18.545 W
 ~~~

+The efficiency of the buck converter is 92% so the power loss between input and outputs will be about 8% percent.
+The total output power required by the systems the buck converter will feed is 2.585 W. Multiplying this by 8% equals 0.2068W.

+Adding this to the previously calculated total yields 18.7518 W.

 <!-- - The output will be powered with a 120 VAC to 12 VDC wall-wort called the PS-SP11111 from Parts Express [4].
 The recommended supply voltage is 12 VDC with a maximum power dissipation of 16 W [3].
 The PS-SP11111 that will be used produces an output voltage of 12 V at a maximum input current of 3 A which equates to 36 W of maximum output power [4]. -->

 ### Fulfilling Constraints

-> 2) Shall be capable of supplying a minimum of 28 Watts of power
+> 2) Shall be capable of supplying a minimum of 29 Watts of power

-   The total power draw is 18.545 W, so (18.545)(1.5) = 27.8175 W. This 1.5x calculation ensures that there is sufficient power for the system, and 28 Watts encompasses that value.
+   The total estimated power draw is 18.7518 W, so (18.7518)(1.5) = 28.1277 W. This 1.5x calculation ensures that there is sufficient power for the system, and 28 Watts encompasses that value.
 The Chanzon 12 V 3 A power supply is capable of delivering 36 Watts of power [2].
-This is well over the constraint of 28 Watts set to ensure reliability, meaning this constraint is fulfilled.
+This is well over the constraint of 29 Watts set to ensure reliability, meaning this constraint is fulfilled.